 The only way to remove these paint defects is by polishing, which actually removes a layer of paint.
 The issue here is that your car only has a certain amount of paint so it’s not a good idea to go through the cycle of claying and polishing frequently otherwise you’ll run out of paint!

 But what if you need to park your car outside, drive it every day, and it’s exposed to industrial contaminants and iron fallout?
 What do you do then?

-Of course, if your car needs claying, you should clay it.
+Of course, if your car really needs claying, you should clay it.
 However you really need to make sure you use a very soft clay to minimise the abrasion, and you use a lot of clay lubricant.

 You can actually do a couple of things to reduce the frequency you need to clay.